-I am a fourth-year Ph.D. candidate in Operations Research at MIT advised by Juan Pablo Vielma.
+I am a fifth-year Ph.D. candidate in Operations Research at MIT advised by Juan Pablo Vielma.
 I received my B.S. in Applied Mathematics and M.S. in Statistics from the University of Chicago in 2011.
 After graduating, I spent a year as a researcher at Argonne National Laboratory before starting at MIT.

 My research interests span diverse areas of mathematical optimization, with a unifying theme of developing new methodologies for large-scale optimization drawing from motivating applications in renewable energy.
 I have published work in chance constrained optimization, mixed-integer conic optimization, robust optimization, stochastic programming, algebraic modeling, automatic differentiation, numerical linear algebra, and parallel computing techniques for large-scale problems.

 In 2012, Iain Dunning and I (later joined by Joey Huchette) started developing JuMP, an open-source algebraic modeling language for optimization.
 Since then, JuMP has been used for teaching in at least 10 universities and by numerous researchers and companies worldwide.
 I am a co-founder of the JuliaOpt organization which has brought together early adopters in academia and industry with the goal of developing high quality open-source software for optimization in Julia.
 I'm always interested to hear of who's using JuMP, so please get in touch.